mdn/content/files/en-us/web/api/indexeddb_api/index.md

 This specification fires events with the following custom interface:

 - {{domxref("IDBVersionChangeEvent")}}
-  - : The `IDBVersionChangeEvent` interface indicates that the version of the database has changed, as the result of an {{domxref("IDPOpenDBRequest.upgradeneeded_event", "IDBOpenDBRequest.onupgradeneeded")}} event handler function.
+  - : The `IDBVersionChangeEvent` interface indicates that the version of the database has changed, as the result of an {{domxref("IDBOpenDBRequest.upgradeneeded_event", "IDBOpenDBRequest.onupgradeneeded")}} event handler function.

 ### Obsolete interfaces